 FREQUENTLY ASKED QUESTIONS ABOUT BED BUGS

-Q. Can I replace the mattress or other furniture to solve the problem?
+Q: Can I replace the mattress or other furniture to solve the problem?
 That can help, but without treatments, the new items will rapidly become reinfested by bed bugs that are living in the walls, cracks and crevices, etc. Bed Bugs are frequently spread when someone moves infested furniture out of a room without encasing the items in heavy gauge plastic.
-See Preparing for Bed Bug Service for more details on how to prevent this.

 Q: Can I take care of them myself?
 Almost 90% of Bed Bugs are genetically resistant to common household insecticides.
 Only professionals have the access to the products and training required to control Bed Bugs.

 Q: Can you guarantee that they are gone?
 A Bed Bug scenting dog has a 97% accuracy rate in finding Bed Bugs.
 If this final inspection with a Bed Bug scenting dog indicates they are gone, they most likely are.

 Q: Will they come back?
 Yes, they could.
 A repeat infestation can occur just like the original infestation.